-When children go missing from home, or care, their parents, carers, foster carers, guardians, or the manager of their children's home must report it to their local police force.
-The decision when to report a child missing is based on factors such as child sexual exploitation (CSE)
+When children go missing from home or care, their parents, carers, foster carers, guardians, or the manager of their children's home must report it to their local police force.
+The decision when to report a child missing is based on factors such as:

-- the child has not returned home by a certain time; - information that suggests the child has gone missing; - being unable to locate, or contact the child; - the age of the child, or level of vulnerability.
+- the child has not returned home by a certain time; - · information that suggests the child has gone missing; - · being unable to locate, or contact the child; - · the age of the child, or level of vulnerability.

 The local authority and schools, including academies, must work closely with the police and, whilst the child is missing, provide any information and support that can assist with locating the child.
-JRCS staff will always guide parents/carers to report missing children to police and if appropriate report to the schools officer.
+JRCS staff will always guide parents/carers to report missing children to police and, if appropriate, we may report to the School's Police Officer.

-Child Sexual Exploitation (CSE):
+Child Sexual Exploitation (CSE)